-The emoluments received in 2021 were therefore as follows:
+The emoluments received in 2022 were therefore as follows:

-- Chairman (in office until 17 December 2021): €1,251,075.23; - Executive Deputy Chairman (Executive Chairman as of 17 December 2021): €250,000; - Chief Executive Officer: €1,300,000.
+- Executive Chairman: €1,250,000; - Chief Executive Officer: €1,300,000.

-In this regard, it should be noted that, to date, the fixed remuneration for the Executive Chairman also includes a Gross Annual Salary (RAL) of €1,000,000, whereas the Chief Executive Officer received, in addition to the emolument for the office held - which includes a non-competition agreement with payment during his employment within the Company - a housing allowance of €100,000.
+In this regard, it should be noted that the fixed remuneration for the Executive Chairman also includes a Gross Annual Salary (RAL) of €1,000,000 and the emolument for the role amounting to approximately €250,000, whereas the Chief Executive Officer received, in addition to the emolument for the office held - which includes a non-competition agreement with payment during his employment within the Company - a housing allowance of €100,000.